• About Connective

 Once you’ve decided to use Shopify, WooCommerce, or any of the other eCommerce platforms for your business, the next step is to plan your eCommerce store so that it aligns with your brand, your marketing plan, your customer’s expectations, and the rest of your website.

-Store Customization in Shopify
+Store customization in Shopify

 Shopify offers free and paid templates designed for different types of retail, such as jewelry stores and clothing stores.
 Once you have picked a theme, you can then customize it using Shopify’s interface or use HTML and CSS code.
 Shopify’s language, Liquid, is designed to be easy to use for business owners who are not experienced programmers.